TheVanadium/ufc_fight_odds/documentation/documentation.md

 - `fight_data_2023.json`: Fight data for fights in 2023 in sorted in reverse chronological order, with the latest fight being October 21, 2023 (because that was the most recent at the time the data was scraped).

 `fight_adder.py`<br>
-Contains the function `add_fight`, which takes a fighter data dictionary as an input (formatted the same way as `fighter_data.json`) and adds the fight to the fighter's record in the input dictionary.
+Contains the function `add_fight`, which takes a fighter data dictionary as an input (formatted the same way as `training_fighter_data.json`) and adds the fight to the fighter's record in the input dictionary.

 `fight_prediction_generator`<br>
 Still under construction
-Contains the function `write_fight_predictions` which uses the fighter data file (`fighter_data.json`) to generate fight odds for 2023 matches.
+Contains the function `write_fight_predictions` which uses the fighter data file (`training_fighter_data.json`) to generate fight odds for 2023 matches.
 The function (should) not only predict fight odds based on old data, but after the fight is over, it will update the fighter data (in a temporary file) with the correct data for more predictions.

-`fighter_data.json`<br>
+`odds_calculation_methods.py`<br>
+Contains functions for calculating the odds of a fighter winning a match based on elo and other parameters

+`training_fighter_data.json`<br>
 Contains data for each fighter until 2023 in the following format:
 "Fighter name": {
         "elo": XXXX.XXXXXX,